-Subordinated loans amount to NOK 8.5 billion under Solvency II.
-During 2019, a new loan with nominal value SEK 1.0 billion was issued.
-In March 2020 a loan with nominal value NOK 0.9 billion was called.
-The called loan is deducted from the own funds as of 12/31/2019.
+Subordinated loans amount to NOK 8.7 billion under Solvency II.
+During 2020, a new loan with nominal value NOK 0.5 billion was issued.

-Five of the loans have a variable rate of interest, while the remaining loan is a fixed-interest loan which has been swapped to a variable interest rate.
+Six of the loans have a variable rate of interest, while the remaining loan is a fixed-interest loan which has been swapped to a variable interest rate.
 This means that Storebrand Livsforsikring's interest expenses are affected by the short term money market rates.
-Storebrand Livsforsikring has one loan in EUR, one in NOK and four in Swedish Kroner.
+Storebrand Livsforsikring has one loan in EUR, two in NOK and four in Swedish Kroner.
 The Euro loan is hedged against Norwegian Kroner until the first date for right of repurchase and hence has limited exposure towards currency fluctuations.
 The loans in Swedish Kroner are not hedged, but works as a partial currency hedge against the subsidiary Storebrand Holding AB.